smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/12 - Relational Division.md

 *  I want to find all employees who match on at least two-thirds of their issued licenses.
 *  I want to find all managers who have worked in every department.

-Let’s look at a couple of examples.
+Let’s look at a few examples.

 --------------------------------------------------------------
 #### Planes In The Hanger